scottishgovernment/economicactionplan.mygov.scot/pages/enterprise/13-small-businesses.md

 ---
 ***We are listening to small businesses and delivering the support to meet their real needs***

-There are around 350,000 small businesses in Scotland, providing jobs for 1.2 million people and forming the backbone of Scotland’s economy.
+There are around 350,000 small businesses in Scotland, providing jobs for over 920,000 people and forming the backbone of Scotland’s economy.

 We will support small businesses to continue playing a massive role in communities in every part of Scotland, recognising that their success is the key to unlocking opportunity for all.